Suboxone medication-assisted treatment (MAT)

 Improves birth outcomes among women with substance use disorders

-If a person is addicted to opiates, medications such as Suboxone (buprenorphine-naloxone) allow him or her to regain a normal state of mind, free of drug-induced highs and lows.
+If a person is addicted to opiates, medications such as Suboxone (buprenorphine-naloxone) allow them to regain a normal state of mind, free of drug-induced highs and lows.
 It frees the person from thinking all the time about the drug and reduces problems of withdrawal and craving.
-These changes can give the person the chance to focus on the lifestyle changes that lead back to healthy living.
-When properly dosed, there are no adverse effects on patients’ mental, intellectual, or physical functioning.
+This gives the person the chance to focus on the lifestyle changes that lead back to healthy living.
+When properly dosed, there are no adverse effects on mental, intellectual, or physical functioning.

 Taking medication for opioid addiction is like taking medication to control heart disease or diabetes.
 It is NOT the same as substituting one addictive drug for another.
 Used properly, the medication does NOT create a new addiction.
 It helps people manage their addiction so that the benefits of recovery can be maintained.